aPinix/rewind/README.md

 **On first launch:**
 1. Open Spotlight / Raycast (**Cmd+Space**) or Launchpad and type **OpenReLife**.
 2. You will be prompted to grant **Screen Recording** permission in System Settings (if not, please do it manually from System Settings -> Privacy & Security -> Screen Recording -> +).
 This is required to capture screenshots.

+### Technical details

+The app for now is a Flask backend with a Electron frontend.
+The backend is responsible for capturing screenshots, processing them, storing them in a database, and providing an API for the frontend to interact with.
+The frontend is responsible for displaying the UI and interacting with the backend.

+The backend is running on port 8082 (like OpenRecall, will be configurable in the future).

+The frontend is running as a old way full screen app that can be toggled with a global hotkey (Cmd+Shift+Space by default, will be configurable in the future) and totally overlaps your current desktop.
+You can exit it by pressing the escape key (ESC), exactly like in Rewind.ai.

 ### Key Features & Usage